Vol. 11 No. 21 (2023): NALANS Special Issue: Capitalism, Anthropocene, and literature of the Global South

 • Screening Eco-trauma in the Context of Post-socialism: “The Great Flood” and Local Identity Crisis in Chinese and Vietnamese Independent Films (the Cases of Taking Father Home and 2030)

-Hoang Cam Giang
+Hoang Cam Giang (Author)

 70-84